FR-MaximeDev/TraducoJS/README.md

 # TraducoJS

-A basic translation system for javascript, for your website
+A basic translation system for javascript, for your website made in 2 hour

 ## Documentation